Asymptotic optimality theory of confidence intervals of the mean: SETUP AND NOTATION

 Let $\Pi_{\rm CI}$ denote the collection of methods/policies for constructing CIs.
 Let $[\widehat{\mu}^{\pi}_L(N,\delta), \widehat{\mu}^{\pi}_R(N,\delta)]$ denote the estimated CI after observing $X_1,X_2,\ldots,X_N$ under a policy $\pi$ for any given $\delta \in (0,1)$.
 For any policy $\pi \in \Pi_{\rm CI}$ must satisfy the following for any given $\delta \in (0,1)$,

 Here, $\mathbb{P}_{\nu}(\cdot)$ denotes the probability measure induced by the environment $\nu$.
+Importantly, the above coverage requirement is non-asymptotic: it must hold for every fixed $N$ and $\delta$.

 Recall that our objective is to characterize the width of CI, i.e., $ \widehat{\mu}^{\pi}_R(N,\delta) - \widehat{\mu}^{\pi}_L(N,\delta)$.
 As stated in the Literature review section, for a given $N$ and $\delta$, a tight characterization of the width of CI is analytically intractable, and thus we consider the asymptotic regime where $N \to \infty$ as $\delta \to 0$ and aim to characterize the limiting width of CIs.
 Henceforth, we denote $N$ as $N_\delta$.
 To start the analysis, we first make a stability assumption over the space of policies which construct CIs, enabling us to derive a lower bound on the limiting width.
 Under this assumption, the limiting width of CIs becomes a deterministic constant for any CI construction policy.
 This assumption requires that for a given environment $\nu$, the boundaries of the CI, $\widehat{\mu}^{\pi}_L(N_\delta,\delta), \widehat{\mu}^{\pi}_R(N_{\delta},\delta)$ converge in probability to deterministic points as $\delta$ approaches $0$ and $N_\delta$ approaches infinity.
 In the Appendix, we show that many popular policies for constructing CI are stable.